 With InstantWP you also get phpMyAdmin with a pre-configured MySQL database.

 Basically, you pour the contents of your local database into your live database.
-The only thing that will be different is the name of the database and the logging in details.
+The only things that will be different is the URL and live database credentials.

 Change Default Browser